francescolonardo/CRTP-Preparation/learning_objective_18.md

 ## Tasks

-1. **Using DA access to `dollarcorp.moneycorp.local`, extract the trust key for `moneycorp.local` and escalate privileges to EA by forging a silver ticket**
+1. **Using DA access to `dollarcorp.moneycorp.local`, escalate to EA privileges by forging a silver ticket using the trust key for `moneycorp.local`**

 ---